AlmaCookBook/AlmaCookBook.github.io/docs/faqs/faqs.md

 conda create --name myenv
 ```

-However sometimes the environments are so badly broken you cannot use any conda commands at all and get unhandled or unknown excpetions.
+However sometimes the environments are so badly broken you cannot use any conda commands at all and get unhandled or unknown exceptions.
 In these rare circumstances you can totally refresh your installation by:
 1. Renaming the .conda directory in your home directory
 2. Renaming the .condarc file in your home directory